-The approach we continue to apply in quantifying risk was presented as part of our Revenue Proposal for the 2018-2023 regulatory control period and continues to be applied in replacement asset decision making, including RIT-T assessments.
+The approach we applied to quantifying risk was presented as part of our Revenue Proposal for the 2018-2023 regulatory control period and continues to be applied in replacement asset decision making, including RIT-T assessments.
 The AER has reported it to be consistent with good industry practice and to generally reflect reasonable inputs and assumptions.